gtxaspec/shadowroot/README.md

 ## Uninstall:
-* Run ./remove_chroot.sh with super-user privileges to remove the chroot and associates files.
+* Run ./remove_chroot.sh with super-user privileges to remove the chroot and associated files.

 # Chromebook Installation

 ## Requirements
-* Crouton installed with Ubuntu 18.04 Bionic ONLY (other distributions or Ubuntu versions DO NOT WORK WITH SHADOW)
+* Crouton installed with **Ubuntu 18.04 Bionic** *ONLY* (other distributions or Ubuntu versions DO NOT WORK WITH SHADOW)

 ## Chromebook Installation
 * If you have CROUTON currently installed: